Acceptance of Grant Offer and Effective Date

 ongoing performance achievements.

-21. The final reconciliation process shall also include a complete reconciliation for
+22. The final annual reconciliation process shall also include a complete

-the entire period of the grant, with supporting management information.
-The
+reconciliation for the entire period of the grant, with supporting management

-Combined Authority must at that stage indicate if there are any aggregate
+information.
+The Combined Authority must at that stage indicate if there are any

-underspends against the total grant allocations, which must be returned to DWP.
+aggregate underspends against the total grant allocations, which must be

-22. The Combined Authority shall include appropriate clauses in contracts when
+23. The Combined Authority shall include contract break clauses (where contracting

 THE PRINCIPLES OF COLLABORATIVE WORKING